JeffersonIS/Project-Battleship/README.md

 ### What I learned
 I learned loads.
 - I learned how to better design a build on paper before actually going and touching the keyboard.
+- I learned to receive feedback from users and make modifications accordingly.
 - I learned how to design and build in small sprints.
 - I learned about the importance of the console.
 - I learned that I can do this!
 It was awesome to build something like this, that pushed me and expanded my limits.
-- I learned how to let the project evolve over time and be able to adjust in changes to initial thoughts and wants.
+- I learned how to let the project evolve over time and be able to adjust in changes to initial thoughts and plans.
 - I learned to have fun and rejoice when things worked!
 - I learned how easy it is to publish and deploy to github pages :)